-- 3. Great Ideas for Teaching Students (GIFTS) Paper: The Great Ideas for Teaching (and Talking with) Students (GIFTS) papers describe short curriculum units, professional development activities, or advising methods including motivations, objectives, implementation guide, and assessment methods.
-The paper should demonstrate transfer from research to practice and provide sufficient detail for readers to adapt the innovation for their own classrooms.
-The work does not have to be completed but should be at a phase where meaningful information can be presented. - Each submission in this category must have a title beginning with "GIFTS:" with the colon separating GIFTS from the remainder of the title. - All GIFTS Papers accepted for publication will be assigned to a curriculum exchange session with short presentations, followed by round table discussions, where the presenters facilitate the discussion of how their best practices could be implemented in other institutions. - Please note that FPD will not accept as a Complete Paper any submission judged to fall under the GIFTS criteria and may reassign such papers as GIFTS submissions.
+- 3. Great Ideas For Teaching (and Talking with) Students (GIFTS) Paper: The Great Ideas For Teaching (and Talking with) Students papers describe curriculum units, professional development activities, or advising methods.
+GIFTS papers must include all of the following: 1) motivation, 2) objectives, 3) practical implementation details, and 4) assessment methods.
+The paper should demonstrate transfer from research to practice and provide sufficient detail for readers to adapt the innovation to their own classrooms.
+The work does not have to be complete but should be at a phase where all the above information can be presented. - Each submission in this category must have a title beginning with "GIFTS:" with the colon separating GIFTS from the remainder of the title. - All GIFTS Papers accepted for publication will be assigned to a curriculum exchange session with short presentations followed by round table discussions, where the presenters facilitate the discussion of how their best practices could be implemented in other institutions. - Please note that FPD will not accept as a Complete Paper any submission judged to fall under the GIFTS criteria and may reassign such papers as GIFTS submissions.